 Inside the camera bag of Fujifilm X-Photographer – Kevin Mullins

-Kevin is pure documentary wedding photographer.
-He started shooting weddings professionally in 2008 and since then has photographed weddings right across the UK and Internationally.
-Shooting in a documentary style he strives to tell the story of the wedding through photojournalism, rather than "traditional" contrived wedding photography.
+Kevin is a pure documentary wedding photographer.
+He started shooting weddings professionally in 2008 and since then has photographed weddings right across the UK and internationally.
+Shooting in a documentary style he strives to tell the story of the wedding through photojournalism, rather than “traditional” contrived wedding photography.

 He has been shooting with Fujifilm equipment since 2011.